FriendsOfOpenTelemetry/opentelemetry-bundle/docs/src/instrumentation/traces.md

 The `type` option allows you to define how the instrumentation is done.
 The following options are available:

-- `auto`: Automatically instrument all registered routes and commands
+- `auto`: Automatically instrument all registered routes and commands.
-- `attribute`: Only instrument routes and commands using the `#[Traceable]` attribute
+- `attribute`: Only instrument routes and commands using the `#[Traceable]` attribute.

 Here is an example of how to use the `#[Traceable]` attribute: